Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Why you should consider a job as a software developer

 Could you imagine life today without computers?
-Not having them as a means of communication, knowledge, work or play?
-Sounds almost inconceivable, right?
-Luckily that's not something you have to face, thanks in large part to the work of software developers.
+Luckily that's not something you have to face, click to learn more about the work of software developers.

 Because computers are such an integral and crucial part of our lives, the occupation is growing at a rapid pace.
 Since 2010, 70,872 jobs have been added; that's a growth of 7 percent in just three years*.
 According to the Bureau of Labor Statistics, the number of software developer jobs is projected to grow 30 percent from 2010 to 2020, much faster than the average for all occupations, mainly due to a large increase in the demand for computer software.